Collection add() Method in Java with Examples

 Parameters: This method accepts a mandatory parameter element of type E which is to be added to this collection.

-Exceptions: This method throws following exceptions:
+Exceptions: This method throws 5 following exceptions listed below as follows:

 - UnsupportedOperationException: if the add operation is not supported by this collection